Understanding Poverty and Inequality in South Africa

 Grappling with poverty and inequality, two of the key challenges facing South Africa, lies at the heart of most of government’s work.

-This course is presented in collaboration with the Programme to Support Pro-Poor Policy Development (PSPPD) in the Presidency.
-Four successful iterations of the course have been delivered – in 2013, 2014, 2015 and 2016.
+This course was developed in collaboration with the Programme to Support Pro-Poor Policy Development (PSPPD) in the Presidency.
+Five successful iterations of the course have been delivered – in 2013, 2014, 2015,2016 and 2018.
+The course alumni comprises 117 senior government officials, including 6 Deputy Director Generals, 17 Chief Directors and 40 Directors, amongst others.

 The aim of this course is to: